Conditional Branding

 There are many ways to approach conditional branding.
 The following examples are provided to demonstrate what is possible.

-Conditional Branding for an Application
+Conditional branding for an application

 We recommend Choose and Contains statements over If statements in your conditional branding because If statements can cause loopholes.
 For changes based on application, we recommend using the Round Key.
 For example, your institution might have different logos that appear based on Round Key.
 Here the Rounds are UG and GR, and each program has a corresponding image.